 With slam fire, rather than using the trigger each time you shoot, it fires all 20 Mega darts in one go by holding down the trigger continuously while priming.

-Both modes of fire are super easy to execute, not to mention that it’s a lot of fun.
+Both firing modes are super easy to execute, not to mention that it’s a lot of fun.
 And that’s why the Megalodon is worth buying, simply because it’s a blaster that does its job really well, and in an enjoyable way.

 Performance wise, the Megalodon certainly doesn’t disappoint.
-It’s a powerful machine, but compared to most other blasters in the Mega series, the Megalodon actually underperforms a little when it comes to firing range and velocity.
+It’s a powerful machine, but compared to most other blasters in the Mega series, the Megalodon actually underperforms a little in regards to firing range and velocity.

 If you’re looking for a Nerf blaster that is just a little bit over the top and super fun to play with, the Megalodon is for you.
 I mean, just look at it.
 Your enemies in Nerf wars will run away before you even start shooting.